ShopTalk - Winter Share

 If you are new to the winter share (or just want a refresher), please read on for some answers to frequently asked questions.

 Welcome to our root cellar!
 This space was created in 2004 to be an environmentally sustainable food storage space for a large amount of local produce.
 It uses minimal electricity to keep cold.
 The cooling power of the earth (and one single fan to keep, powered by photovoltaics, to keep air circulating) keeps over 40,000 lbs of organic / biodynamic vegetables stored safely for at least four months.
-There's a few things you'll need to get used to (cleaning dirty veggies, coming down to the cellar, picking through lugs of unsorted veggies), but for the most part, people have found this experience easy to get used to, economical, and delicious all winter long.
+There's a few things you'll need to get used to (cleaning dirty veggies, coming down to the cellar, picking through lugs of unsorted veggies), but for the most part, people have found this experience easy to navigate, economical, and delicious all winter long.

-After twelve winters we have learned how to use our cellar and are very confident that we will have great food for you all the way through March.
+After thirteen winters we have learned how to use our cellar and are very confident that we will have great food for you all the way through March.
 Here's a few things you might be wondering which may help make your winter share a fantastic way to stay fed all winter long....

 How do I get my share?